Sbuitenkamp/Projectscherm/README.md

 # Projectscherm
-go to `localhost/phpmyadmin` and create a new database called `projectscherm` (don't add any tables)

 run `npm i` to install packages automatically

 run `npm start` or `nodemon --watch server.js --exec npm start` if you use nodemon to lauch the program